shrimps text index | photo index

 Family Palaemonidae

 Where seen?
 This transparent shrimp is sometimes seen on some of our shores.
-In small groups on living corals, near coral rubble or other crevices.
+At low tide in pools, in small groups on rubble and reefs.
+Also on sandy silty shores among seaweeds, as well as near mangroves.

 Features: About 1-2cm long.
 The body is transparent, plain or with thin dark bands across the body.
 Has a sharp pointed 'nose' and the eyes are not very far apart.
-The long pincers and the walking legs have yellow joints.
-There is a pair of yellow or orangey dots near the tail.
+Pincers long.
+Pincers and walking legs with yellow joints.
+Some have a pair of yellow or orangey dots near the tail.

 St. John's Island, May 06